 Under the guidance of a physician, Clinical Teaching Associates train students how to perform sensitive exams, including:

-- pelvic and breast exams on females, and
+- pelvic and breast exams, and

 Clinical Teaching Associates use their own bodies to teach a small group of students how to develop a comfortable, sensitive communication style and techniques to ensure a safe and effective exam.